Frequently Asked Questions

 This flexibility allows groups to keep costs as low as possible for their particular group.
 The main focus of GAPP exchanges is on the academic exchange with home stay, therefore costs for a traditional GAPP exchange consist of the roundtrip to Germany, ground transportation to the partner community, funds for local excursions and pocket money.

-Nonetheless, we partner with 3 airlines, which offer special group fares for GAPP groups.
+Nonetheless, we partner with two airlines, which offer special group fares for GAPP groups.
 For details on each airlines offers, go to the Group Exchanges site and click on the airline logos.

 Of course, you are free to book with any airline that best fits your needs.